 Kunio Nakajima Jewellery Garden

-Jewellery collection of precious metals and stones “In the Garden” by Japanese master Kunio Nakajima of more than 80 works of exceptional beauty – dragonflies, berries, mushrooms, flowers – the designer presented in person at the Museum of Applied Arts in Moscow three years ago.
+Jewellery collection of precious metals and stones “In the Garden” by Japanese master Kunio Nakajima includes more than 80 works of exceptional beauty.
+The designer personally presented his Dragonflies, berries, mushrooms and flowers at the Museum of Applied Arts in Moscow three years ago.

-Kunio Nakajima doesn’t refer to any particular garden, but to the notion of nature as such.
-For Japanese, nature is very important, they still live in close coordination with it.
+According to Nakajima, he doesn’t refer to any particular garden, but to the notion of nature as such.
+For Japanese, nature is very important, and they still live in close coordination with it.
 When the jeweler started to think about a basis of his work, he was struck by the images that stay with him since childhood.

 facebook.com/Nakajimamoscow